-Disciplinary procedures will only be initiated by written complaints sent to the Learner Support office (learnersupport@cenitcollege.ie).
+Disciplinary procedures will only be initiated by written complaints sent to the Learner Support office (learnersupport@cenitcollege.ie for learners in Ireland or bootcamp@cenitcollege.co.uk for learners in the UK).
 Anonymous complaints will not be considered.
 The individual subject to the disciplinary process (complainee) should be informed on the identity of the complainant unless revealing such identity would present a risk to the complainant.
 The complainee is also entitled to receive details of the allegations made against them and are entitled to the right of responding.